As evening approaches and the air cools, the unwelcome hum of mosquitoes becomes all too…

 - Use mosquito-repellant plants – There are a number of plants that repel mosquitoes through their strong scent and oils.
 This is a great way to simultaneously beautify your home/garden and discourage mosquitoes from laying eggs on your property.
 You can also use tea tree oil.

 - Utilize a pest control service – A reliable pest control company like Mozzie Dome can deter mosquitoes from your yard and surrounding home for weeks with proper treatment.
 Utilizing environmentally conscious and EPA-approved repellant sprays with up to 95% effectiveness.
+Learn more about whether or not pest control companies can get rid of mosquitoes.

 In conclusion, mosquitoes like water because they need it in order to breed, and standing water provides an ideal environment for their eggs to develop.
 The best way to prevent mosquito breeding is to eliminate standing water from your yard where possible, maintain your swimming pool, consider products like mosquito dunks and pest control services, like us!